MuminElsayed/Analytics-Tracking-Package-Unity/README.md

 * Add remote config keys to your game through the Tracking Manager

 ## Future Milestones:
-Integrating Facebook Unity SDK & Firebase into the tracking manager tool.
+* Fully integrating Facebook Unity SDK
+* Adding support for Firebase analytics.

 ## Notes:
+* Facebook Unity SDK causes errors, and crashes the editor on initialization, I'm not sure if it's still up to date or not.
+I have added the integration steps for it but commented them out until it is fixed.
-If you are using Proguard for Android follow these steps (at the end of the page: https://gameanalytics.com/docs/s/article/Integration-Unity-SDK#install)
+* If you are using Proguard for Android follow these steps (at the end of the page: https://gameanalytics.com/docs/s/article/Integration-Unity-SDK#install)
 Facebook Unity SDK currently crashing on initilization in an empty project.